People who have type 2 diabetes have a hard time using glucose (sugar) from food for energy.

 Many people with insulin resistance have dark patches on their skin, especially in skin folds like those around the neck or in the armpits.
 This is called acanthosis nigricans, or simply acanthosis, and it’s often an early sign that a person may develop type 2 diabetes.

 Type 2 diabetes can show up in different ways.
-Some people have symptoms, but others don’t.
-Someone with diabetes symptoms may:
+Some kids have symptoms, but others don’t.
+Kids with diabetes symptoms may:

 need to pee a lot

 Doctors may check for diabetes if a child has symptoms or risk factors, like being overweight and having acanthosis.
 Different kinds of blood tests can check for diabetes, including:

 HbA1c.
 This test shows a person's average blood sugar levels over the past few months.
 It’s also called a glycosylated hemoglobin or hemoglobin A1c test.
 HbA1c of 6.5% or higher means the person may have diabetes.

 fasting glucose.
 To get this test, a person first stops eating for at least 8 hours.
 A blood sugar reading of 126 mg/dL or higher means they might have diabetes.

 random glucose.
 This test can be taken at any time.
 A blood sugar level of 200 mg/dL or higher means a person may have diabetes.